rdpoor/mu/README.md

 ## todo

+* Create a set of arithmetic operations on Tick times that honor kIndefinite: x + kIndefinite = kIndefinite, x * kIndefinite = kIndefinite, etc.
 * FileReadStream should allow negative Tick times
 * Create a stream that fiddles with time: t' = t0 + k*t.
 (Oog -- am I
   going to regret using an integer frame counter?)